saltyrtc/saltyrtc-meta/Protocol.md

 - 1001: Going Away
 - 1002: No Shared Subprotocol Found
 - 3000: Path Full
 - 3001: Protocol Error
 - 3002: Internal Error
 - 3003: Handover of the Signalling Channel
+- 3004: Dropped by Initiator

+The following close codes are available for 'drop-responder' messages:

+- 3001: Protocol Error
+- 3002: Internal Error
+- 3003: Handover of the Signalling Channel